EEOB-BioData/BCB546X-R/_episodes/06-data-structures-part2.md

 > - lucky number
 >
 > Then use `rbind` to add an entry for the people sitting beside you.
-> Finally, use `cbind` to add a column with each person's answer to the question, "Is it time for coffee break?"
+> Finally, use `cbind` to add a column with each person's answer to the question, "Is it time for a break?"
 >
-> > ## Solution to Challenge 2
+> > ## Solution to Challenge 1
 > >
 > > ~~~
 > > df <- data.frame(first = c('Grace'),